tmarktaylor/cities/README.md

     return False
 ```

-Here is another snipper with the fenced code block info string of python3.
+Here is another snippet with the fenced code block info string of python3.

 ```python3
 def show_numbers_of_combinations_of(a_sequence):